smartinez100/smartinez100/README.md

 **smartinez100/smartinez100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Editing the README file. to add some details about the project description!

 - 🔭 I’m currently working on ...
 Breaking into tech.
 - 🌱 I’m currently learning ...Coding/Git/GitHub.